FreeFem/FreeFem-doc2/source/documentation/parallelization.rst

 In subdomain methods, generally when we increase the number of subdomains we decrease convergence quality of the preconditioner.
 This can increase the time used for solving linear equations.

-To end this, we should note that good use of the preconditioners interfaced in **FreeFem++** is empiric, because it is difficult to know what is a good preconditioner for some type of problems.
+To end this, we should note that good use of the preconditioners interfaced in **FreeFEM** is empiric, because it is difficult to know what is a good preconditioner for some type of problems.
 Although, the efficiency of preconditioners sometimes depends on how its parameters are set.
-For this reason we advise the user to pay attention to the meaning of the parameters in the user guide of the iterative solvers interfaced in **FreeFem++**.
+For this reason we advise the user to pay attention to the meaning of the parameters in the user guide of the iterative solvers interfaced in **FreeFEM**.

 Domain decomposition
 ~~~~~~~~~~~~~~~~~~~~